rmscode/binary-garden/docs/hardware/hardware.md

  switchport access vlan 1
  flowcontrol receive off
 ```

-1. This is what I needed to remove
-2. Used no command to remove

 **Orphan port** - I saw this in the Dell docs a few times an had no idea what it referred to.
 Whenever they use that term, they are making reference to a port that is NOT part of a VLT port-channel (LAG).